 - Lactose-free ice cream

-Also called ordinal questions, these questions help researchers measure the opinions and attitudes of consumers in a quantitative way.
+Also called ordinal questions, these questions help researchers measure customer sentiment in a quantitative way.
 This type of question comes with a range of response options.
 It could be from 1 to 5 or 1 to 10.

 In a survey, a respondent selects the number that accurately represents their response.
 Of course, you have to establish the value of the numbers on your scale for it to be effective.

-With the lack of proper survey scaling, respondents won’t know how to answer the question.
-It also leads to inaccurate results.
-If you want to know how likely respondents are to give a product recommendation, you can establish a scale from 1 to 10.
+If you want to know how respondents experienced your customer service, you can establish a scale from 1 to 10 to measure customer sentiment.
 Then, assign the value of 1 and 10.
-The lowest number on the scale could, for instance, mean Not at All Likely while the highest value could represent Extremely Likely.
+The lowest number on the scale could, for instance, mean “very disappointed” while the highest value could represent “very satisfied”.

 Examples of rating scale questions:

-- On a scale of 1 to 10, how would you rate our products?
+- On a scale of 0 to 10, how would you rate your last customer support interaction with us?
+(0=terrible, 10=amazing)

-- How likely are you to recommend our company to a friend or colleague?
+- How likely are you to recommend our company to a friend or colleague on a scale of 1 to 5?
+1=very unlikely, 5=very likely

 These questions can either be unipolar or bipolar.
 Unipolar scales center on the presence or absence of quality.
 Moreover, they don’t have a natural midpoint.
 For example, a unipolar satisfaction scale may have the following options: extremely satisfied, very satisfied, moderately satisfied, slightly satisfied, and not satisfied.